urbit/docs/learn/hoon/hoon-tutorial/test-sets.md

     ==  ==
   result
 ```
-This is the most frequently used arm in testing, so we may conclude that any testing suite will likely have the line `/+  *test` at the top so that we may utilize this arm.
-What does this arm do?
+This is the most frequently used gate in testing, so we may conclude that any testing suite will likely have the line `/+  *test` at the top so that we may utilize this gate.
+What does this gate do?
 Recall that a `vase` consists of `[p=type q=*]`.
 Then what `expect-eq` does is check to see if two `vase`s are equal, and pretty-prints the result of that test.

 ## Testing the functionality of set intersection